 I guess the take home here, is to make sure you know yourself why they should be priced higher if you plan on promoting them.
 Makes sense right?

 Now that we've looked at the products I want to turn your attention to the business opportunity itself.
 In particular the costs, the different ways you can earn and methods they are teaching people to build a business.

 The Compensation Plan Explained

-The most they give on their website is a series of videos and a detailed guide (that leaves a ton of detail out) that explain different aspects of the compensation plan.
-While it is good the way they break everything down and make it easy for people to understand in the videos I would rather look at the official document to understand fully what is involved.
+The company website does provide people with a series of videos and a detailed guide (that's not so detailed in my opinion) that explains the different aspects of the compensation plan.
+While it is good the way they break everything down and make it easy for people to understand in the videos, I would personally rather look at the official document to understand fully what is involved.

 Selling Product: This is where you can earn a commission based on what a customer buys from the company website after putting in your sponsor ID.
 There are 3 levels of pricing:

 - Associate pricing